EESSI/docs/docs/site_build/site_cvmfs.md

 **1. Set up your environment**

-For convencience, let's start by redefining the repository name in an environment variable on our Stratum 1 machine, as well as our Stratum 0's IP (or DNS name):
+For convenience, let's start by redefining the repository name in an environment variable on our Stratum 1 machine, as well as our Stratum 0's IP (or DNS name):

 ``` { .bash .copy}
 site_tld=sitename.tld